siemens/pydcc/README.md

 # Python library for handling digital calibration certificates (DCC)

 Library for handling DCCs according to the official DCC release [1].
+## General Software Information

 This project is a joint initiative driven by the project [GEMIMEG-II.](https://www.digitale-technologien.de/DT/Navigation/DE/ProgrammeProjekte/AktuelleStrategischeEinzelprojekte/gemimeg2/gemimeg2.html)

 Maintainer: Andreas Tobola (Siemens)

-Contributors: Contributors will be listed here
+Contributors: Contributors will be listed here.
+If you want to be listed, contact andreas.tobola@siemens.com.
+We appreciate any contributions.
+Therefore, the workflow was defined in CONTRIBUTING.md.

 License: [Apache 2.0](LICENSE.md) (proposal)